 2.1 Materials

-Fresh water pearl powder (micrometre) was by gN Pearl Group (Jingrun Zhenzhu, Hainan, China).
+Fresh water pearl powder (particle diameter in the micrometre range) was donated by gN Pearl Group (Jingrun Zhenzhu, Hainan, China).
 For composite particle preparation, the following reagents were used for pearl/CaP synthesis: calcium nitrate tetrahydrate (Ca(NO3)2·4H2O, Acros Organics, Belgium); di-ammonium hydrogen phosphate ((NH4)2HPO4, VWR-Prolabo Chemicals, Germany); ammonia solution (NH3·H2O, 35%, Thermo Fisher Scientific, UK); and ethanol (EtOH, ≥99.8%, AnalaR NORMAPUR®, VWR-Prolabo Chemicals, France; 99.8%, ThermoScientific™, UK).
 Commercial non-sintered HA particles (Plasma Biotal, CAPTAL®, Buxton, UK) were used for comparison analysis.
 All solutions were dissolved and diluted in Milli-Q water (Milli-Q® Direct Water Purification System, Merck Millipore, Germany).
 The medium molecular weight chitosan powders (100 kDa to 300 kDa, Acros Organics, Germany) were purchased from the Merck KGaA Group.
 The Dulbecco’s Modified Eagle Medium (DMEM, Gibco®, ThermoFisher™, Loughborough, UK), penicillin/streptomycin (P/S, 10,000 U/mL, Gibco®, ThermoFisherTM, Loughborough, UK), fetal calf serum (FCS, Sigma-Aldrich®, Dorset, UK), and the phosphate buffer saline (PBS, Sigma-Aldrich®, Dorset, UK) tablets were purchased from the Merck KgaA Group.

 2.2 Fabrication of composite particles

 The p/CaP composite particles were prepared by a precipitation method.
-In brief, calcium nitrate tetrahydrate (Ca(NO3)2·4H2O) with pearl solution and di-ammonium hydrogen phosphate ((NH4)2HPO4) solution were prepared as the source of Ca2+, pearl and PO43-, respectively.
-Ammonia solution (NH3·H2O) was added dropwise to adjust the pH of the reaction solution.
+In brief, Ca(NO3)2·4H2O with pearl solution and (NH4)2HPO4 solution were prepared as the source of Ca2+, pearl and PO43-, respectively.
+NH3·H2O was added dropwise to adjust the pH of the reaction solution.
 The reactant solutions were prepared at a stoichiometric ratio of 0.1 M Ca2+ and 0.06 M PO43- ions (equal to 1.67).
 For this, 0.1 M Ca2+ solution was prepared by dissolving the respective amount of Ca(NO3)2·H2O plus pearl powders in 200 mL of Milli-Q water; meanwhile, 0.06 M NH4+ solution was prepared in 200 mL Milli-Q water, respectively.

-The pH of both solutions was adjusted to 10.5 by NH3·H2O prior to starting the reaction.
+The pH of both solutions was adjust”d to’10.5 by NH3·H2O prior to starting the reaction.
 Afterwards, the alkaline (NH4)2HPO4 (40 mL) solution was added into the Ca(NO3)2 plus pearl (200 mL) solution dropwise at 5 ml/min under constant stirring.
 After addition of (NH4)2HPO4 solution, the pH was adjusted to 10 before adding another round of NH4+ reagent solution (5 rounds, 200 mL in total).
 The pH adjustment process was repeated every hour to ensure the pH of the reaction solution remained at 10 ± 0.3.
 The stirring was stopped after 4 hours; the reaction solution was incubated in a silicone bath at 80 ℃ overnight to achieve an ageing effect.
 After the overnight ageing process, the solution was filtrated by using a vacuum filtration system with a 250 mm Ø filtration paper (Whatman™, Buckinghamshire, UK), a Büchner funnel, and a vacuum pump (Fisherbrand™, Leicestershire, UK).

 During the filtration, HA precipitates were washed with Milli-Q water; this was repeated several (4-5) times until the final pH of the filtrated water reached a value below 8.0.
 Then, the neutralized precipitates were collected with the filtration paper inside a glass dish, dried at 80 ℃ for 48 h and crushed and ground in a mortar to obtain the fine HA powders.